 How Stress Impacts Hormones and Digestion

-One of the topics I’ve focused on a lot lately is stress.
-That’s because stress is so pervasive in our culture.
-It’s so expected that you’ll be under an immense amount of stress that women feel bad even thinking about complaining about it.
-When they do broach the topic, often they get commiseration, maybe even sympathy, but no concrete suggestions on how to combat the ever-present stress.
+I have talked about stress a lot, because it’s so pervasive in our culture.
+The expectation that you’ll be under an immense amount of stress is so expected that women feel guilty complaining about it, and often feel powerless to change it.
+If they do bring it up, they often get commiseration, maybe even sympathy, but no concrete suggestions on how to combat that ever-present stress.

-This is a problem, because stress can create so many health issues – including hormonal imbalances and difficulties with your digestive system.
+This is a huge problem.
+Stress can create so many health issues – including hormonal imbalances and difficulties with your digestive system.
 There’s a reason we double over in pain when anxiety peaks!

-Cortisol is the main stress hormone, and it’s very useful when there’s real danger to contend with.
+Cortisol is a primary stress hormone, and it’s very useful when there’s real danger to contend with.
 Unfortunately, our bodies send out distress calls for any kind of stress – whether it’s a matter of survival, emotional distress, or even mild annoyances like being stuck in traffic.
-These signals prompt the (over)production of cortisol, which causes a wide range of health problems.
+These signals prompt the (over)production of cortisol, which leads to a wide range of health problems.

 One of the things that happens under stress is that the production of the enzyme 17/20 lyase is blocked.
-This matters because the hormone-producing function of sex glands and adrenal glands is impaired if you don’t have enough of this enzyme, leading to imbalances in both sex hormones and those produced by the adrenals.
+This matters because the hormone-producing function of sex glands and adrenal glands is impaired if you don’t have enough of this enzyme.
+This leads to imbalances in both sex hormones and hormones produced by the adrenals.

 Another problem is that chronically elevated cortisol levels can actually slow down digestion – and that means painful symptoms including constipation, gas, and bloating.